kean/NukeUI/README.md

 > **WARNING:** The number of players you can have at once on-screen is limited.
 The limit is not documented and depends on the platform.
 In general, expect to have about four players playing at once.

-## Limitations

-- GIF support is currently limited to iOS and tvOS (macOS support in progress)
-- There is a known race condition in Gifu with an outsdanting PR with a fix https://github.com/kaishin/Gifu/pull/176
-- The support for watchOS is there but is currently limited
-- You might notice some scrolling hiccups when debugger is attached that are completely gone without it (investigating)

 ## Minimum Requirements

 | NukeUI          | Swift           | Xcode           | Platforms                                         |